Forficula auricularia Linnaeus, 1758: (Otu).

 • Gonzalez-Miguens, R., Munoz-Nozal, E., Jiménez-Ruiz, Y., Mas-Peinado, P., Ghanavi, H.R. & Garcia-Paris, M. (2020) Speciation patterns in the Forficula auricularia species complex: cryptic and not so cryptic taxa across the western Palaearctic region.
 Zoological Journal of the Linnean Society, 190, 788–823.

 • Happe, A.-K., Roquer-Beni, L., Bosch, J., Alins, G. & Mody, K. (2018) Earwigs and woolly apple aphids in integrated and organic apple orchards: responses of a generalist predator and a pest prey to local and landscape factors.
-268, 44–51.
+Agriculture, Ecosystems & Environment, 268, 44–51.

 • Harz, K. & Kaltenbach, A. (1976) Die Orthopteren Europas III.
 Dr. W. Junk B. V. In Die Orthopteren Europas III.
 Dr. W. Junk B. V., The Hague.
 Vol. 3, 1–434 pp.